hamogu/doc/source/examples/background/background.rst

    :language: bash

-We now need to do some fiddleing with the |marx| simulation and the background file to make their formats compatible so tat we can eventually merge them into a single event file.
+We now need to do some fiddleing with the |marx| simulation and the background file to make their formats compatible so that we can eventually merge them into a single event file.
 This involves the following steps:

 #.
 Select a random subset of photons in the "blank sky file".
 Do do so, we need
    to

     - Find the number of columns in that file (header keyword ``NAXIS2``).
-    - Estiamte the number of background photons we want to simulate.
+    - Estimate the number of background photons we want to simulate.
       Looking at the appropriate table in the `Observatory Guide
       <http://cxc.harvard.edu/proposer/POG/html/chap6.html#tab:acis_intg_part_rates>`_
       we see that roughly 3 cts/s (in the event grades we care for) is a good, conservative estiamte.
-For an observation of 50 ks, we thus decide to select roughly 150,000 photons.
+For an observation of 50 ks, we thus decide to select roughly 155,000 photons.
     - Events in the "blank sky" files are sorted in x and y.
 In order to select a random subset, we use :ciao:`dmtcalc` to assign a random number in column ``randnum`` and multiply it with the ratio of total the total number of photons on the "blank sky" file and the number of photons we want to select.
     - We copy only those photons where the ratio is smaller than 1.
-Since this involves a random number, this also introduces a "random error" into te number of photons we select - it will not be exactly 150,000.
+Since this involves a random number, this also introduces a "random error" to the number of photons we select - it will not be exactly 150,000.

 #.
 Add a time column to the "blank sky" file and fill it with random value